 Foundation Frison Horta is an Organic, Living Bridge between the East and the West Aiming to Revive Heritage, Culture and Fine Craftsmanship of a “By-Gone Era” through Restoration, Preservation and Sharing which is also the Philosophy of the Foundation.
 Open to the public for the first time in History since 1894 a discovery of a Hidden Jewel.
 The recent Complete Restoration of the Winter Garden is a Historic Moment which stands as an Extraordinary Example of a Time Capsule of Horta with its Original Furniture and Art Decorative, Making it a Living Museum Connecting the Past to the Future.

 The revival of Heritage, Culture and Traditional Craftsmanship through Restoration, Preservation and Sharing is central to the Foundation Frison Horta, the Hotel Frison built in an Art Nouveau–style was designed by Victor Horta for his Dear friend, the lawyer of the time Maurice Frison.
-This was the third house built by Horta and quite Important House from his Early works.
+This was the second house built by Horta and quite Important House from his Early works.
 The completion of the Restoration of this hidden gem with its beautiful Winter Garden is like a Renaissance of this Magnificent site replete with Original Furniture and Decorative Art that you will be able to discover through the eyes of its new owner and initiator of this Incredible project Waking this Sleeping Beauty in its Full Glory.

 Flourished in Belgium under Victor Horta, In Spain under Gaudi and In France under Guimard.